microlinkhq/www/src/pages/docs/api/getting-started/overview.md

   }}
 />

-You just need to provide an URL as input, outputting the structured data back.
+You just need to provide a URL as input, outputting the structured data back.

 ```json
 {